reanimate/reanimate/README.md

  * [povray](https://www.povray.org/), enables raytracing.
  * [blender](https://www.blender.org/), enables 3D graphics.

+I highly recommend that you install at least 'ffmpeg' and 'latex'.

-## Installing / Running an example
+# Installing / Running an example

 Reanimate ships with a web-based viewer and automatic code reloading.
 To get a small demo up and running, clone the repository, run one of the examples (this will install the library),